estherjk/rpi-setup/README.md

 ## SD card setup

-* Insert an SD card into your PC and install [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/); follow the [installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+* Insert an SD card into your PC and install [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/); follow the [installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
 * The freshly imaged SD card should now have the name `boot`; you may need to remove and re-insert the SD card after flashing
 * Modify `boot/wpa_supplicant.conf` with your WiFi network credentials
-* Run `scripts/copy-to-boot.sh`; when prompted, type in the path to your SD card
+* Navigate to `scripts/` and run `copy-to-boot.sh`; when prompted, type in the path to your SD card
 * Eject the SD card from your PC and insert it into the Pi; then, power on the Pi

 ## SSH-ing into the Pi